nanoporetech/megalodon/README.rst

 - Reference

   - Genome or transcriptome sequence reference file in FASTA format
+- Variants VCF

-- Variants VCF (optional, but required for SNP calling)
+  - Optional, but required for SNP calling
   - Megalodon requires a set of candidate variants in order to call SNPs.
 These should be provided in the VCF format.
   - Only small simple indels (default ``5``) are included in testing.
 Larger indels can be processed using the ``--max-snp-size`` argument.